 There might be a time when System File checker won’t be able to fix the found corruption because of some unknown obstructions.
 In that case, you will have to employ DISM tool.
 Once you execute this utility in elevated Command Prompt, it scans your entire system moreover repair and make Windows image including Windows RE, Windows Setup, and Windows PE ready.

 - Insert DISM /Online /Cleanup-Image /RestoreHealth at the base of the winking cursor.

 - Once the scanning process ends, run sfc /scannow command once again.

 Way-5: Download and install troublesome KB version manually

-Generally, Windows 10 downloads and installs Microsoft-created patches automatically if your PC is connected to an active internet connection.
-Though the process usually takes place smoothly, sudden power outages and a lost internet connection can hinder the procedure and end up causing Windows 10 Update Error Code 0x800f080a.
+Generally, Windows 10 as well as 11 downloads and installs Microsoft-created patches automatically if your PC is connected to an active internet connection.
+Though the process usually takes place smoothly, sudden power outages and a lost internet connection can hinder the procedure and end up causing Windows 11 or 10 Update Error Code 0x800f080a.
 Hence, try downloading the version that was giving the error code manually at a convenient time.
 Steps are as followed –

 - If you already don’t know, check PC specs first.